bloominstituteoftechnology/Precourse/Lesson8-DOM/README.md

 ## `document` Selectors

 `document` contains dozens of methods on it's prototype.
 But most useful are it's selectors.
-We will take a look at the four most common.
+We will take a look at the five most common.

 ### `document.getElementsByClassName`